tcsvn/pyadlml/docs/user_guide.rst

 Datasets
 --------
-Pyadlml supports 8 datasets so far.
-If you happen to come by a dataset, that is not included in this list please let me know and I will add the dataset to the library.
-It can be very hard to find datasets online.
-For a full list and more information about each dataset visit :ref:`Dataset View`.

 Usually a dataset is composed of two dataframes, the logged activities and the recorded device readings.
 An entry of the activity dataframe consist of the *start_time*, the *end_time*  and the *activity*